-- We anticipate making 78 student travel awards.
+- We anticipate making 78 Student Support Awards.

-- The student travel award will pay for a student registration and lodging for the entire conference.
+- The Student Support Award will pay for a student registration and lodging for the entire conference.
 A student awardee (or their advisor, school, research project) must pay for travel and incidental expenses.

 - In the selection process, preference will be given to students from groups that are historically underrepresented in manufacturing.

-- In the selection process, preference will be given to students who have not previously received a Student Travel Award.
+- In the selection process, preference will be given to students who have not previously received a Student Support Award.

-- If you are planning to apply for a student travel award, then wait to register for the conference until you are informed of an acceptance decision.
-This notification will be made before the conference “Early Bird” registration deadline (April 5, 2019).
+- If you are planning to apply for a Student Support Award, then wait to register for the conference until you are informed of an acceptance decision.
+This notification will be made before the conference “early bird” registration deadline (April 15, 2020).

-- If you are planning to attend the conference, and apply for a student travel grant, you may be able to reserve a hotel room early to secure a spot (check the hotel booking policies).
-If you learn that you have been accepted for a Student Travel Award, you may be able to cancel your hotel reservation without any cost (check the hotel booking policies).
+- If you are planning to attend the conference, and apply for a Student Support Award, you may be able to reserve a hotel room early to secure a spot (check the hotel booking policies).
+If you learn that you have been accepted for a Student Support Award, you may be able to cancel your hotel reservation without any cost (check the hotel booking policies).
 Most U.S. hotels do not charge you until your stay has begun, and most offer no-penalty cancellation up to 48 hours prior to the beginning of your stay (check the hotel booking policies).

-- You must be a full-time student at a U.S. university or college to be eligible for a Student Travel Award, i.e., you must be studying in the United States.
+- You must be a full-time student at a U.S. university or college to be eligible for a Student Support Award. i.e., you must be studying in the United States.

-- Undergraduate students are eligible to apply for the Student Travel Award.
+- Undergraduate students are eligible to apply for the Student Support Award.

-- Postdoctoral fellows are NOT eligible to apply for the Student Travel Award.
+- Post-doctoral fellows are NOT eligible to apply for the Student Support Award.